rohitp934/ConicSections/README.md

 ## Idea
-This project is to make it easier for students to understand Conic Sections easily.
+This project is to make it easier for students to understand Conic Sections.

 ## Future Work.
 To scale this application for multiple Use-Cases and multiple platforms.